How many websites did you visit today that required a password? Probably quite a few.

 - Don't include any part of your name or any part of your email addresses.

-- Choose an especially strong password for websites that hold especially sensitive personal information — for example, social networks, online email or banks and online retailers that store your credit-card information.
+- Choose an especially strong password for websites that hold especially sensitive personal information — for example, social networks, online email services, or banks and online retailers that store your credit-card information.

 - Don't ever refer to anything that can be learned from your social networking profiles or an Internet search.
 In other words, don't make it your favorite band or movie, your pet's name, your nickname, your phone number or, especially, your birth date.